-- For projects procured through contestable processes, arrangements for the delivery of concessional finance will be determined between the GFB and AEMO, with the concessional finance benefits passed to consumers through a reduction in the overall total cost of a tenderer's bid. - For projects procured through non-contestable processes, the proposed approach for the NEM applies in Victoria and, to accommodate AEMO's role as the jurisdictional transmission
+For projects procured through contestable processes, arrangements for the delivery of concessional finance will be determined between the GFB and AEMO, with the concessional finance benefits passed to consumers through a reduction in the overall total cost of a tenderer's bid.
+Our final rule clarifies that a TNSP's obligations concerning concessional finance received for contestable projects do not apply to AEMO in its role as the jurisdictional transmission planner.